How Voluntary Repossession Impacts Your Credit

 A default remains on your credit report for 7 years

-A voluntary repossession is a loan default, which may harm your credit score and can remain part of your credit history for up-to seven years.
-That seven-year period begins from the date of the first missed payment that led to the default.
+A voluntary repossession is a loan default, which may harm your credit score and can remain part of your credit history for up to seven years.
+That seven-year period begins from the date of the first missed payment that led to the default.[3]

 Even if your debt is sold to a collection agency, it’s treated as a continuation of your account with the original lender.
-If you owe a balance on your account and a court renders a judgment against you, you will not only have to pay, but your credit history may suffer.
-In fact, any court judgment against you in a lawsuit brought by a debt collector can also remain on your credit report for seven years, starting with the date of the judgment.[3]
+If you owe a balance on your account and a court renders a judgment against you, you will not only have to pay, but your credit history may suffer.[7]

 It’s likely difficult to receive a new loan